Skip to Main Content

 Italian pasta in an alpine room: what La Trattoria represents in Pontresina

 In the Engadin valley, where the dominant dining register runs toward Swiss-German hearty or fine-dining formal, a regional Italian trattoria operating at Michelin Bib Gourmand level occupies a specific and useful position.
-La Trattoria, located at Via Maistra 215 within Hotel Walther, is that place in Pontresina.
+La Trattoria is a restaurant in Pontresina, Switzerland, at Via Maistra 215 within Hotel Walther.
 The full Pontresina restaurant scene skews either toward mountain-classic Swiss or toward high-investment tasting menus, which makes a mid-price Italian counter with genuine pasta focus and a serious wine program worth understanding on its own terms.

 The pasta tradition at the centre of the menu